optuna/optuna-fast-fanova/README.md

 You can use optuna-fast-fanova in only two steps.

-1. Add an import statement: `from fast_fanova import FanovaImportanceEvaluator`.
+1. Add an import statement: `from optuna_fast_fanova import FanovaImportanceEvaluator`.
 2. Pass a `FanovaImportanceEvaluator()` object to an `evaluator` argument of `get_param_importances()` function.

 | trials / params | fANOVA (Optuna) | fast-fanova |